farcasterxyz/protocol/README.md

 ## 4.3 Verifications

-This section is still in progress, and will cover a CRDT for verified data types, including proof of ownership of an address or a specific NFT.s
+*This section is still under development and will cover a CRDT for verified data types, including proof of ownership of an address or a specific NFTs*

 ## 4.4 Metadata

-This section is still in progress, and will cover a CRDT for allowing arbitrary metdata to be added to a user's account like a display name or profile picture.
+*This section is still under development and will cover a CRDT for allowing arbitrary metdata to be added to a user's account like a display name or profile picture.*

 ## 4.5 Signer Authorizations
+*This section is still under development.*

 A *Signer Authorization* is a message that authorizes a new key pair to generate signatures for a Farcaster account.